nulligor/drillr/README.md

 Theres a lot of other silly things you can do with Drillr and hopefully much more in the near future :)

 TODO:
- * Add perhaps demo folder with usage samples
- * Finish the testing suite :stuck_out_tongue_closed_eyes:
+ * Finish the testing suite
- * Add error handling
+ * Add more consistent error handling